Rohit-Alex/Tsuki-No-Me/src/Tutorials/Notes.md

             if endIndex is less than startIndex then swaps it. console.log('mozilla'.substring(4, 7)); // 'lla'
             console.log('mozilla'.substring(7, 4)); // 'lla'
-substr => takes a starting point and goes till 2nd argumnent
+substr => takes a starting point and goes till the length of output string becomes equal to 2nd argument.
+          however, it's deprecated now.

 isNaN ===>> isNaN() function determines whether a value is NaN when converted to a number Number.isNaN() doesn't attempt to convert the parameter to a number, so non-numbers always return false.
 The following are all false: